Absorbing-state phase transition in biased activated random walk: Proof of Theorem

-We now describe the stabilization procedure.
-Consider the first site in the order, that we denote by $z_1$.
-If the site is empty \textit{or} $d(z_1, D \cup E \cup G) \leq K$, we do nothing.
-Whereas, if the site hosts at least one particle \textit{and} $d(z_1, D \cup E \cup G ) > K$, we move one of these particles until one of the following events occurs. \begin{enumerate} \item[(1)] Either the particle uses an instruction ``sleep'' on a site in $\left( (A_K + z_1) \setminus (C_g + z_1) \right) \cup \{z_1\}$ (we stop the particle in any case, even if the particle does not turn to the S-state), \item[(2)] either the particle leaves the set $(C_g + z_1) \cup (A_K + z_1)$, \item[(3)] either the particle reaches an empty site in the region $(C_g + z_1) \setminus \{z_1\}$ , \item[(4)] or the particle reaches one site in $\partial^0 B$. \end{enumerate} Then, we consider the other particles on the same site and for each of them we employ the same procedure.
+The stabilization procedure is defined as follows.
+We consider the first site in the order, $z_1 = (x_1, y_1)$, and we move one of its particles until one of the following events occurs.
+Namely, \begin{enumerate} \item[(1)] either the particles reaches one empty site $(x,y)$ such that $x > x_1$ \item[(2)] either the particle leaves $B_L$, \item[(3)] or the particles uses an instruction ``sleep'' on a site $(x,y)$ such that $ x \leq x_1$. \end{enumerate} Then, we consider the other particles on the same site and for each of them we employ the same procedure.
 At the next step, we consider the second site $z_2$ in the order we repeat the same procedure for all its particles.
-We proceed in this way until all particles ``not too close to D, E or G'' have been moved one time.
-Observe that, according to the previous rules, particles cannot turn to the $S$-state in $(C_g + z) \setminus \{z\}$, where $z$ is the starting position of the particle.
-Indeed, if the particle is in $(C_g + z) \setminus \{z\}$, we use a new instruction only if the particle shares the site with an other particle.
-See Figure \ref{fig:examplesmotion} as an example.
-In the example, the particle starting from $z$ stops as the event (3) above occurs.
-The particle starting from $z^{\prime}$ stops as the event (2) occurs.
-Particles located on $z^{\prime \prime}$ are not moved, as the site is ``too close'' to the boundary side $D$.

-We represent the walk of the $j$-th particle starting from $z$, that we denote by $(z,j)$, by two sequences $\{ S^{z,j}(t), Y^{z,j}(t) \}_{0 \leq t \leq T^{z,j}}$, where $S^{z,j}(t)$ corresponds to the site where the particle is located and it is updated every time the particle uses a new arrow, $S^{z,j}(0) :=z $ is the initial position of the particle, $Y^{z,j}(t)$ is ``one'' if the particle uses at least an instruction ``sleep'' right after the $t$-th arrow and ``zero'' otherwise, $T^{z,j}$ is the first time one among the events (1), (2), (3), or (4) occurs.
-By independence of instructions, $S^{z,j}(t)$ is distributed as a random walk and the probability that $Y^{z,j}(t)=1$ is $\frac{\lambda}{1 + \lambda}$ for every $t$ independently.
+We proceed in this way until all the particles have been moved one time.